deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 She frowned at it.
 "Sure, but you wanna explain why?"

 "It's the *Huh*.
-If you study it, it seems to just… fascinate you.
+If you study it, it seems to just... fascinate you.
 We thought it'd be a good idea to leave it in your care seeing as it hasn't affected you yet.
 Until we know what it is and if it's related to the OmoAru dying out, you know?"

 "I follow."
 She took the object and vanished into her room to lock it away as requested.
 "You want the shirt back?"